nathaniel-k-green/nathaniel-k-green.github.io/index.md

   * Identified and addressed next steps in problem, combining advanced linear algebra concepts and Python/Sage programming.
   * Presented findings multiple times to both peers and faculty.

-More about my [research] and presentaions on the research tab.
+More about my [research] and presentations on the research tab.

 ----